fridgloo/Fridgify/README.md

 2. install [kitematic](https://github.com/docker/kitematic/releases)
    (choose between top 3 distributions)

+3. run docker.

-3. open kitematic. search and create 'mongo'
+4. open kitematic. search and create 'mongo' (make sure docker is running)

-4. start Mongo container from the left bar if not running.
+5. start Mongo container from the left bar if not running.

-5. With Mongo container selected, click on settings in top right corner.
+6. With Mongo container selected, click on settings in top right corner.

-6. Check the published IP:PORT is **localhost:32768**
+7. Check the published IP:PORT is **localhost:32768**

 ---